russelpaul/russelpaul/README.md

 ## Hi there! 👋

-I am Russel, a Chemical Engineer turned aspiring Data Analyst.
+I am Russel, a Chemical Engineer turned Data Analyst.
 I enjoy working on Exploratory Data Analysis (EDAs) due to my previous nature of work as a Failure Analysis Engineer / Manufacturing Data Analyst.<br>

 I recenty finished the Google Data Analytics Certification Program of Coursera where I was introduced to different analytical tools,